DMsGuild201/Foundry-Selection-Menu/README.md

 Hello!
-This python script developed by [@dlivitz](https://github.com/dlivitz) and propagated by [@MrVauxs](https://github.com/MrVauxs).
+This python script has developed by [@dlivitz](https://github.com/dlivitz) and propagated by [@MrVauxs](https://github.com/MrVauxs).
 ### Basic Instructions

-While on further updates this process may be streamlined by making it a seperate file, currently every line of code that has to be edited has been marked with **XYZ**.
-Ctrl + F it and you will be able to make the script work on, hopefully, anything that runs python.
+While on further updates this process may be streamlined by making it a seperate file, currently every line of code that has to be edited has been marked with comments containing **XYZ**.
+Ctrl + F it to find them and you will be able to make the script work on, hopefully, anything that runs python.

 The script works as such: